An ongoing dialogue on HIV/AIDS, infectious diseases,

 Why with Extremely Resistant Infections, It’s Extremely Important to Consult ID

 Since the only procedures most of us Infectious Diseases doctors do with any regularity are biopsies of patient medical records, we have to justify our existence in other ways — such as collecting data on how our expertise improves patient outcomes.
-There are a bunch of these papers published, with this one being the most widely […]
+There are a bunch of these papers published, with this one being the most […]